-My current research is funded by an Intermediate Basic Research Fellowship and a Project Grant, both from the British Heart Foundation.
-I aim to map the time course of events during progression of cardiovascular and kidney disease by identifying the mediators/controllers of long-term regulation of tissue oxygenation, blood flow and sympathetic nerve activity and how these relate to the genesis of hypertension.
+With my resreahc I aim to map the time course of events during progression of cardiovascular and kidney disease by identifying the mediators/controllers of long-term regulation of tissue oxygenation, blood flow and sympathetic nerve activity and how these relate to the genesis of hypertension.
 If we understand more about long-term regulation and the sequence of events leading to hypoxia, hypoperfusion and coincident elevation of sympathetic nervous system activity, we might be able to intervene earlier and change the progression of cardiovascular and kidney disease.

 I aim to identify, quantify and validate novel metabolic targets to screen new drugs, improve diagnosis and ultimately improve the management and outcome for cardiovascular and kidney disease patients.
 I believe this will have a major impact in clinical practice which is something I strive for.

 - Why does cigarette smoke promote kidney pathology?